JennyList/rss-feed-lists/trend-search-bot.md

 ## What is it NOT doing?

 Generative AI.
-Jenny is not in the Ai business.
+Jenny is not in the AI business.